dcolli23/garmentnets_tracking/README.md

 ## Simulation

-For the original GarmentNets publication, Cheng did the simulation with Blender and has shared the repository with me.
-However, this code is several years old and relied on a Blender version that is significantly outdated.
-Due to this, I had to put in significant effort to revive the code.
-As such, I rewrote most of the code and only ported over the pertinent utility functions.

-The [simulation pipeline README](./simulation/README.md) *verbosely* details my thoughts as I worked through this process in addition to how to run the simulation pipeline.
+The [simulation pipeline README](./simulation/README.md) details how to run the simulation pipeline.

 # Original GarmentNets Documentation